 Key elements that need to be completed in order for the children to understand text and become good writers are:

 Teachers will plan to use different approaches, strategies, level of support or activities for different abilities each lesson.
 This secures learning for all children daily.

-We follow the programmes of study for each year group as outlined in the National Curriculum 2014.
-In the Early Years and Key Stage 1, spelling is closely matched to phonics teaching with daily sessions providing the children with the opportunity to practise and apply phonemes taught from the Letters and Sounds programme.
-Additional discrete spelling sessions are taught in Key Stage 1 to provide an opportunity to teach objectives around word families, prefixes and suffixes.
+We follow the programmes of study for each year group as outlined in the National Curriculum 2014, supported by the SSP programme.
+In the Early Years and Key Stage One, spelling is closely matched to phonics teaching with daily sessions providing the children with the opportunity to practise and apply phonemes taught.
+Additional discrete spelling sessions are taught at Key Stage One to provide opportunity to teach the programmes of study around word families, prefixes and suffixes as outlined in the programmes of study.
+From Year 1, children are given weekly spelling tests based on words taken from phonics and discrete spelling lessons.

-At Key Stage 2, there are weekly discrete spelling lessons.
+In Key Stage 2, there are weekly discrete spelling lessons which are investigative in their approach, so that children can find rules and exceptions.
+These rules are applied through sentence level work.
 In addition to this, spelling, grammar and punctuation are taught daily through short starter activities and then developed and applied through the writing process.
-From Year 1, children are given weekly spelling tests based on words taken from phonics and discrete spelling lessons.
+Discrete grammar sessions are taught when appropriate.

 In addition, in all writing activities handwriting is reinforced for children to ensure that they apply the skills taught in discrete lessons.

 We have developed our own assessment materials to assess children’s writing, based on the age related expectations for each year group.
 Children will complete 2-3 pieces of Independent Writing per half term which should secure an assessment judgement.
 A judgement will be made for each piece of work, with teachers ticking and dating the assessment grids in the back of the children’s books.

 Assessments are moderated by teams, across year groups and in cluster meetings between schools.